 I’m Annie (Garcia) Lucey, a trained chef and professional recipe developer.
-With an emphasis on fresh and bright recipes, I find inspiration from the seasonal produce in my home state of California, as well as my Italian and Mexican roots.
+My cooking style is causal, feel-good, seasonally driven and inspired by my home state of California, as well as my Sicilian and Mexican roots.
+I'm obsessed with tomatoes, seasonal produce, and getting you to step into your kitchen.

-Beyond sharing recipes, I’m on a mission to teach you the basics of home cooking to make it more intuitive.
-I not only hope to share recipes that are creative and easy to recreate in any home kitchen but really, I want to share a general feeling in the kitchen.
+This is where I share my own recipes.
+The flavors are cheffy, fresh, and creative, and the cooking techniques are casual.
+Beyond sharing recipes, I really hope to share a general feeling in the kitchen.
 More than anything else I just want it to feel…casual, doable, and hopefully at least a little inspired and fun.
-Most nights you can find me cooking with a good playlist and having too much fun finding ways to incorporate my vintage thrifted kitchen finds on the table.
-It's low key, it's casual, and a good vibe, and I hope to share some of that from my little corner of the internet.
+Most nights you can find me cooking with a good playlist and finding ways to incorporate my vintage kitchen finds on the table.
+It's low key and a good vibe, and I hope to share some of that from my little corner of the internet.

 My recipes lean on realistic cooking methods and techniques so that you can easily cook a dish that tastes *so* good that you can’t wait to make it again.
 I live with my husband and our scrappy senior dog Frances in a coastal town in the SF Bay Area, where I work in recipe development and food media by day.
 Now throw some music on and let's get cookin'.

 Q: HOW CAN WE WORK TOGETHER?

 A: Hire me to develop recipes for your brand or cookbook, create elevated UGC-style assets, write copy for your culinary brand, or all of the above.
 Lean on my professional culinary experience and background in content strategy for a collaborative project that's tailored to your brand channels and goals.
 Already developed your recipes?
 Hire me to give 'em the royal treatment for testing, editing, and copy.
 I will home-cook-ify them for you!

 Q: professional background?